Just leave the fields blank that you don't want to search

 Dr Pauline Bremner

-During her time she has completed an MBA in Retailing with Stirling University which culminated with an extensive piece of research examining consumer perceptions in Menswear Fashion.
+During her time at RGU she has completed an MBA in Retailing with Stirling University which culminated with an extensive piece of research examining consumer perceptions in Menswear Fashion.
 Following that she embarked upon the PG Cert in Research Methods awarded with distinction prior to aiming for her PhD.
 Her PhD by research, which examined the gift-giving of toys to children from adults was awarded in 2015.
-At present Pauline has been implementing the Scottish Intitute for Enterprise SISA awards https://www.sie.ac.uk/sisa/ and focusing on skills research for degree programmes.
+At present Pauline has been implementing the Scottish Institute for Enterprise SISA awards now rebranded as the RGU Innovation Award in RGU and focusing on skills research and interdisciplinary teaching for degree programmes.
 She has presented at many conferences and published in the field.

 |Research Interests||Graduate skills and transferability into the workplace